karlisjen/JavaHelpers/README.md

 Remote Services Available:
 Remote Server Integration: These utility classes also offer remote services.
 Contact the author to obtain access to remote server addresses.

-If you found these helper classes helpful, consider buying me a coffee:XXXXX
+If you found these helper classes helpful, consider buying me a coffee:https://buymeacoffee.com/karlisjenay